Cost of Double Glazing a 3 Bed House in Leicester

 Bay and bow windows are popular for their ability to add space and light to a room while enhancing the overall aesthetic of a building.

-Typically, the cost of a double glazed bay or bow window can be up to 150% more than a casement window.
+Typically, the cost of a double glazed bay or bow window can be 100–150% more than a standard casement window, depending on size and configuration.

-uPVC replacement windows have commonly been accepted as the lowest-cost option.
-In fact, they’re three times cheaper than wooden frames and they lead the market in energy efficiency.
+uPVC windows have commonly been accepted as the lowest-cost option.
+In fact, they’re three times cheaper than wooden frames, and they lead the market in energy efficiency.

 Aluminium windows are windows that are constructed with aluminium frames.
 They are a popular choice for commercial and residential buildings due to their durability, strength, and sleek appearance.